bamotav/Hangfire.RecurringJobAdmin/README.md

 ![dashboard](Content/dashboard.png)

-A simple dashboard that shows the Recurring Job to manage it.
+A simple dashboard to manage Hangfire's recurring jobs.

 This repo is the extension for [Hangfire](https://github.com/HangfireIO/Hangfire)